arran4/Rhys-SkyPirates/README.md

 1. Open `File > Build Settings…` in Unity.
 2. Add the scenes you want included in the build (e.g., `BattleScene`, `ShipBuildScreen`).
 3. Choose your target platform and click **Build**.

+## Testing
+This project uses Unity's built-in Test Runner.
+You can run the Edit Mode tests from the Unity editor:

+1. Open the **Test Runner** window via **Window > General > Test Runner**.
+2. Select **EditMode** and click **Run All** to execute the unit tests located under `Assets/Tests`.

+These tests cover parts of the hex range calculation logic and help verify that the algorithms work as expected.
+Running them regularly prevents subtle bugs from creeping in as you make changes.